|120B.019||REPEALING PROFILE OF LEARNING STATUTES AND RULES.|

 (2) the impact of a testing program on school curriculum and student learning.

-Subd.
-4. Statistical adjustments.
-In developing policies and assessment processes to hold schools and districts accountable for high levels of academic standards, including the profile of learning, the commissioner shall aggregate student data over time to report student performance levels measured at the school district, regional, or statewide level.
+In developing policies and assessment processes to hold schools and districts accountable for high levels of academic standards under section 120B.021, the commissioner shall aggregate student data over time to report student performance levels measured at the school district, regional, or statewide level.
 When collecting and reporting the data, the commissioner shall: (1) acknowledge the impact of significant demographic factors such as residential instability, the number of single parent families, parents' level of education, and parents' income level on school outcomes; and (2) organize and report the data so that state and local policy makers can understand the educational implications of changes in districts' demographic profiles over time.
 Any report the commissioner disseminates containing summary data on student performance must integrate student performance and the demographic factors that strongly correlate with that performance.

 (b) School sites identified as not meeting expectations must develop continuous improvement plans in order to meet state and local expectations for student academic achievement.
 The department, at a district's request, must assist the district and the school site in developing a plan to improve student achievement.
 The plan must include parental involvement components.